pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 ## Install nodemon and run as a dev dependency

 Alternatively, if you do not want to install nodemon globally, add it as a dev dependency and update your `package.json`.
-It is essential to save it as a dev dependency because only developers only.
+It is essential to save it as a dev dependency because only developers need it to build an application.
 It will not be used to run your app if you end up deploying it to the web.

 `npm install nodemon@2 --save-dev`